kovidgoyal/calibre/manual/faq.rst

     * Make sure that you are connecting only a single device to your computer at a time.
 Do not have another calibre supported device like an iPhone/iPad etc. at the same time.
-    * If you are connecting an Apple iDevice (iPad, iPod Touch, iPhone), use the 'Connect to iTunes' method in the 'Getting started' instructions in `Calibre + Apple iDevices: Start here <https://www.mobileread.com/forums/showthread.php?t=118559>`_.
+    * If you are connecting an Apple iDevice (iPad, iPod Touch, iPhone), Apple no longer allows third party software to conenct to their devices using a USB cable.
+Instead use a wireless connection, via the calibre Content server.
     * Make sure you are running the latest version of calibre.
 The latest version can always be downloaded from `the calibre website <https://calibre-ebook.com/download>`_.
       You can tell what version of calibre you are currently running by looking